girip11/kafka-tutorial/kafka_udemy_course/notes/kafka_theory.md

 - Every kafka broker is also a bootstrap server.
 - Each broker knows about all the other brokers, topics and partitions
-- When we connect to any broker, the kafka client(producer or consumer) will make a metada request.
+- When we connect to any broker, the kafka client(producer or consumer) will make a metadata request.
 Connected broker will publish list of all brokers and their IP addresses to the kafka client.

 ## Zookeeper